If you’re thinking about getting a federal firearms license (FFL) one of the first questions you may have is how much an FFL will cost.

-The cost of your license will depend on a few factors, like which ffl type you choose, but the overall fee also includes other variables like renewal costs and whether you want to work with NFA firearms (silencers, short barreled rifles, and more).
+The cost of your license will depend on a few factors like which FFL type you choose, but the overall fee also includes other variables such as renewal costs and whether you want to work with NFA firearms (silencers, short barreled rifles, and more).

 In this article, we’re going to cover: